Jasmine95229/backtesting-engine/README.md

 ### Design tradeoff

 This engine prioritises **correctness and expressiveness** over raw speed.
-Per-bar Python logic is slower than fully vectorized engines like VectorBT.
-The target use case is research workflows where strategy logic is complex, data quality matters, and you need confidence that your backtest results reflect what would actually happen — not artefacts introduced by data gaps or capital contention.
+The per-bar simulation loop is not optimised for maximum throughput — it is designed for research workflows where strategy logic is complex, data quality matters, and you need confidence that your backtest results reflect what would actually happen, not artefacts introduced by data gaps or capital contention.

 ---